Not Only In Your Head: Depression And Gut Health

 Inflammation in the Gut

-The very food we eat in this day and age is the major cause of gut inflammation, but the drugs and medication we take also take their toll.
+The very food we eat in this day and age is the major cause of gut disorders, but the drugs and medication we take also take their toll.

-Then, we end up with leaky gut, parasites, and fungus which cause us to have severe nutrient deficiencies.
+Then, we end up with leaky gut, parasites, and fungus and histamine reactions which cause us to have severe nutrient deficiencies.

 Taking pills like antibiotics, birth control, acid blockers and Tylenol can drastically alter the microbiome (community of helpful bacteria in your gut) leading to a leaky gut and inflammations.
 Your internal balance gets completely ruined.

-Apart from the observed link between inflammation and depression, a healthy microbiome has been shown to have a positive effect on proper brain function, and certain types of microbial ecosystems have been linked to increased anxiety and impaired brain function.
+Apart from the observed link between gut health and depression, a balanced microbiome has been shown to have a positive effect on proper brain function.
+Certain types of microbial ecosystems have been linked to increased anxiety and impaired brain function.

 We live in the plastic age, where everything is neatly packaged and sold as “the best for you”.
 Foods that were not available to your ancestors naturally are now processed and shipped to your plate and presented as “healthy”, “natural”, and “sugar-free”; and canned drinks have taken center stage over potable water.